 The SEND code of practice has detailed information about what should be in each section.
 You can find this in paragraph 9.69.

 Some local authorities set the EHC plan out in a table form; others in consecutive sections.
-However your child’s plan is laid out, it will help to understand that there are three sections on needs (your child’s difficulties) that are matched by three sections on corresponding provision (the help your child will get).
+However your child’s plan is laid out, there are three sections on needs (your child’s difficulties) matched by three sections on corresponding provision (the help your child will get).

 The reports are the information and advice gathered from different people as part of the EHC needs assessment.
 They should be at the back of the plan and listed in section K.

-The first thing you need to do is to check the reports, as the content of the plan will be based on this evidence.
-Check that all reports are listed, including your own views and any independent evidence you may have sent in.
+The first thing you need to do is to check the reports, because the content of the plan will be based on this evidence.
+Check that it lists all reports, including your own views and any independent evidence you may have sent in.
 If anything is missing, inform the local authority immediately.

 You may want to make additional copies of the reports that you can write on.
 Go through the reports and highlight all difficulties identified and any help that has been recommended.
 It can be helpful to use different colours for needs and provision.
 Also make a note of any differences of opinion, for example about what your child can or can’t do, or about the amount of support required.